 Symmetrical Hanger - Symmetrical hangers are the standard.
 Sometimes it's best to go with what is tried and true.
 Symmetrical hangers will turn evenly as your weight is redistributed and are great for all kinds of skating.

 44° - Good for downhill use or for more stability on shorter wheel bases.

-The truck angle you select will switch up how your longboard or cruiser handles.
+The truck angle you select will switch up how your board handles.
 A lower angle truck will require more lean for your turn, where as a higher angle will give you more turn for your lean.
 Generally speaking, higher angle trucks will be more suited for turning and carving and lower angle trucks will be more stable and better suited for speed.